AvrahamKahan123/spanningSeeds/README.md

 # explanation
 For explanation of mathematical research, read RESEARCHPAPER.txt For explanation of programming decisions, read explanation.txt
+# new development
+Adding Galois LSFR which is supposedly faster
 # Background on random numbers
 Fibonacci Linear feedback shift registers work in the following way for base 2 (works the same for all other bases) The taps are chosen (any positive integer).